Carts (film): Production

-Writer/director Cashman and his wife financed Carts on their credit cards.
+Cashman and his wife financed Carts on their credit cards.
 It was filmed on a JVC GY-HD100U Pro HD camcorder.
 It was filmed in a Costco parking lot in Burbank, California over 15 days.

 Reception

+It premiered at The Valley Film Festival where it won the Ten Degrees Hotter Award for Best Feature Film.
 Film Threat scored it 3.5/5, calling it "a good start" for director Cashman.